apache/accumulo-website/_posts/blog/2020-02-26-accumulo-spark-connector.md

 # Learnings
 - Accumulo MLeap Server-side inference vs Spark ML results in a 2x improvement
 - Multi-threading in Spark jobs can be used to fully utilize Accumulo servers
-  - Useful if less Spark cluster has less cores than Accumulo
+  - Useful when Spark cluster has less cores than Accumulo
   - e.g. 8 threads * 2,048 Spark executor = 16,384 Accumulo threads
 - Unbalanced Accumulo table splits can introduce performance bottlenecks